aerogear/test-suite/showcase/README.md

 When writing UI tests there are a few good practice that we can follow in order to make the tests less flaky.

-Try to use the `test/profile.ts` as example.
+Use the `test/profile.ts` as an example.

 #### 1. Use the interact() method